Privacy Policy and Data Protection

 - immediate assessment

-- notification of affected individuals where high risk exists
+- notification of affected individuals where there is a high risk

 - access